 Rising juniors and seniors (students with 3 or more completed semesters by the end of the Fall term) will have an opportunity to live in apartments, singles or Residential Learning Communities and will select housing during the spring semester.
 Rising juniors and seniors will not have the ability to select housing in traditional doubles as these locations will be reserved for incoming first-year students and sophomores.
 If a Senior or a student who meets exemption criteria that has already secured an on campus apartment, makes a request to have an off-campus exception granted, the apartment reserved will be relinquished, requiring remaining apartment mates to lose the apartment and re-select elsewhere.

-Rising Juniors and Seniors interested in living with a person of an opposite sex or gender can contact the Office of Residential Life to submit a request for open housing.
-Assignments to open housing will be made on a space available basis.
-Open Housing spaces will be available in co-ed by door Terraces, Emerson Hall and the Apartments.
-Rising Juniors and Seniors will be given priority for apartment spaces.
+Rising juniors and seniors interested in living with a person of another gender can do so through creating a mixed gender roommate/apartment-mate group.
+You may create this group by logging into the Housing Portal via HomerConnect and selecting “Fall 2019 Housing” and then “Build/Manage Group.”
+Open Housing spaces will be available in co-ed by door Terraces, Emerson Hall, and the Apartments.
+Rising juniors and seniors will be given priority for apartment spaces.
 Rising sophomores will be given priority for spaces in Emerson Hall and co-ed door spaces in the Terraces.
-Anyone submitting a request who is awarded an open housing space will be housed manually by the Office of Residential Life based upon preferences provided at the time of request.
 All assignments will be final until the fall wait list becomes available in late August.

 Room/Apartment Retention (Squatting)

 Rising juniors and seniors may retain (squat) their current single room (traditional residence hall), or their current Garden or Circle Apartment assignment for the coming academic year, under the following conditions:

 - Single rooms in the Terraces may be retained (squatted), unless it is designated for specialized use.